LogtalkDotOrg/logtalk-for-vscode/README.md

 |             Open as a Paired Notebook | Opens the selected source file or Markdown file as a paired notebook  |
 |  Sync paired Notebook Representations | Sync the paired notebook and its text representation                  |

 These commands are only available when [Jupytext](https://jupytext.readthedocs.io/en/latest/) 1.16.7 or a later version is installed.
-See also the "logtalk.jupytext.path" setting below.
+See also the `logtalk.jupytext.path` setting below.
 When selecting a Markdown file, the extension must be activated first by opening a Logtalk source file.

 Paired notebooks allow synchronizing changes between the notebook and its text representation.
 The text representation is version control and code review friendly.
 The notebook representation is best for interactive development and testing.
 See the Jupytext documentation for more details.